How to maximize your tax refund

 • Tuition and Fees Deduction

-Interest paid on a student loan is reported on Form 1098-E and helps calculate eligibility for a tax adjustment.
+❏ Student loan interest statement (Form 1098-E): Interest paid on a student loan is reported on Form 1098-E and helps calculate eligibility for a tax adjustment.
 The maximum deduction allowed for student loan interest is $2,500.

-If you paid someone to care for your child, spouse, or dependent last year, you may be able to claim the Child and Dependent Care Credit.
+❏ Child care expenses: If you paid someone to care for your child, spouse, or dependent last year, you may be able to claim the Child and Dependent Care Credit.
+Provide to your tax preparer the care provider’s name, address, Tax ID, or Social Security number.
+To learn more, click here to visit the IRS website.

-Property Taxes
+Taxes

 Homeowners and renters may be eligible for a property tax refund.
 Tax preparers can help determine your eligibility with the below documents.

-Mobile homeowners who own their mobile home but rent the land need both the CRP and Statement of Property Taxes Payable.
+❏ Mobile homeowners: Mobile homeowners who own their mobile home but rent the land need both the CRP and Statement of Property Taxes Payable.
 The county typically mails the Statement of Property Taxes Payable to mobile homeowners in June.

-Additional documents
+Additional

-It is helpful to bring a copy of your tax return from last year to assist with your tax preparation.
+❏ Previous year’s tax return: It is helpful to bring a copy of your tax return from last year to assist with your tax preparation.